NERC-CEH/fdri_words/aws/backups.md

-Some notes on our experiences trying to back up data m1 data in s3.
+Some notes on our experiences trying to back up data level m1 data in s3.
 We tried a couple of different options.
 Worth noting that all backups (for s3 and other resources) will likely be managed from a central account in the future.

 # AWS Backup